ensnano/ensnano/README.md

 # Installation

-We try to frequently release binaries for Windows and MacOS.
+We try to frequently release binaries for Windows and macOS.

 Alternatively you can clone this repository and build the software from source, following instructions below: